rezashahnazar/oc_coders/README.md

 ## Titles:

-0. "A trip to datascience world."
+0. A trip to the DataScience world.
-1. "code the Fibonacci, now!"
+1. Code the Fibonacci, now!
-2. "start the list form 0, not 1!"
+2. Start the list with 0, not 1!

+***

+## How to find codes:

+Codes, documentation and other related stuff for each video are located in a separate directory (folder) named by it's related number which could be found in the [Titles section](#Titles) above.
+Go to the folder and enjoy!